Vijayawada: Air

 The Vijayawada Airport at Gannavaram provides air connectivity to major metropolitan cities of the country.
 On 3 May 2017, the airport was upgraded from domestic to international.
-Currently, Air India, Jet Airways and Spice Jet are operating in the Vijayawada Airport.
+Currently, Air India, Jet Airways and SpiceJet are operating in the Vijayawada Airport.
 International flights started from 4 December 2018 by Indigo Airlines to Singapore.
 The international flights to Singapore stopped after 27 June 2019 because the State Government stopped viability gap funding in June 2019.
 As of June 2019, it registered a domestic passenger movement growth rate of 70.0% with a total of 1,192,000 passengers in 2019.
 Aircraft movement recorded a growth of 65.0%.